 Here is a list of Ayurvedic remedies used to treat arthritis:

-Using vigorous long strokes on the larger areas of the body like the thighs and forearms, and circular movements on the joints, rub the oil into the tissues with the intention of dislodging Ama.
+- Using vigorous long strokes on the larger areas of the body (the thighs and forearms), and circular movements on the joints.
+Rub the oil into the tissues with the intention of dislodging Ama.

-With self-Abhy the strokes should feel firm, yet pleasant—never painful.
+- With self-Abhyanga the strokes should feel firm, yet pleasant—never painful.

 Castor oil is commonly used in Ayurveda as a go-to treatment for countless conditions including rheumatoid arthritis.
 The compounds in castor oil have a similar effect as steroids, preventing inflammation.
-Used to treat swelling, stiffness, and pain in the joints, this oil can be used externally and internally in small amounts (due to its laxative effect).
+This oil is used to treat swelling, stiffness, and pain in the joints.
+It can be used externally and internally in small amounts (due to its laxative effect).